-A quintessential country kitchen carries food and eating at its very heart, whether that’s a large farmhouse table at its center, on which to both prepare food and dine, a smaller rustic butcher’s block, or an island with a place to perch for a casual family meal.
+A quintessential country kitchen diner carries food and eating at its very heart, whether that’s a large rustic table at its center, on which to both prepare food and dine, a smaller butcher’s block, or an island with a place to perch for a casual family meal.

-If it’s a cosy farmhouse feel you’re after then a long planked kitchen table in oak or pine is a good choice.
-'If room allows including a traditional dining table will complete the country-style kitchen and enable the family to enjoy meals together in comfort,' says George Forsyth, director at Drew Forsyth & Co.
+If it’s a cosy country feel you’re after then a long planked kitchen table in oak or pine is a good choice.
+'If room allows, including a traditional dining table will complete your country kitchen diner and enable the family to enjoy meals together in comfort,' says George Forsyth, director at Drew Forsyth & Co.

 If space is at a premium, consider placing a bench or banquette seating to one side, and add storage below for extra table settings.

 For more modern country kitchen diner ideas, a smart expandable design, with elegant dining chairs will provide a chic but cosy place to sit, whether the party is big or small.